sg2012/sg2012.github.io/about.md

 ### Interests

-My conceptual and literary interests span biohorror/biopunk, cyberhorror, colossal creatures, war, new weird, specialized operation units, overly dramatic characters, uncontained trauma spilling out, disintegration and decay, visceral transmission, gore, the atrocity of over-integration and over-reliance on technology/cybernetics, conflict with massive entities that seek to dominate, rebirth, actualizing, somatic and psyche transformation, post-apocalyptic settings, and excruciating questions that will never have an answer
+My conceptual and literary interests span biohorror/biopunk, cyberhorror, colossal creatures, war, new weird, specialized operation units, mentally ill characters, uncontained trauma spilling out, disintegration and decay, visceral transmission, gore, the atrocity of over-integration and over-reliance on technology/cybernetics, conflict with massive entities that seek to dominate, rebirth, actualizing, somatic and psyche transformation, post-apocalyptic settings, and excruciating questions that will never have an answer

 I like barren, once-inhabited hellscapes that are decaying.
 I like the idea of a single person walking through such areas.